klinge/sl-webapp/README.md

 * Medlem class: keep track of who changed a record (last change or all changes?)
 * Refactor: adapt middleware to PSR-15
 * Refactor: add logging and a logging library
+* Refactor: handle dates in the Segling&Medlem class as proper dates and not strings
 * Testing: install PHPUnit
 * Testing: add unit tests for all Controllers
 * Testing: add unit tests for Models